-Current mirror circuits are used to generate multiple copies of 2.4 μ A reference from the bandgap circuit.
+Current mirror circuits are used to generate multiple copies of 2.4 $\mu$ A reference from the bandgap circuit.
 Similar to voltage buffers, there are two types of current mirrors - fast and slow current mirrors.
-The fast current mirror circuit has a settling time of 9 μ s to reach within 1 percent of the final value and slow current mirror can settle in 40 μ s.
+The fast current mirror circuit has a settling time of 9 $\mu$ s to reach within 1 percent of the final value and slow current mirror can settle in 40 $\mu$ s.
 The fast current mirrors are used to provide bias to the fast voltage buffers.
 The slow current mirror outputs are used to drive the analog blocks such as SAR, CTBm, CSD, and LPCOMP.
-Besides the 2.4- μ A source current, a 3- μ A sink current (fast), required by the flash block, is also generated.
+A 2.4- $\mu$ A source current from the fast current mirror is driven to the flash block.